What Are Endogenous Ketones?

 - Yes, if your goal is purely to lose weight.

-- Yes, if you struggle to follow the keto diet and you often “cheat”.
+- Yes, if you struggle to follow the keto diet and often “cheat”.

 - Yes, if you want to create a little side hustle.

-- No, if you want to lose weight naturally and to be long lasting.
+- No, if you want to lose weight naturally and sustainably.

-- No, if your goal is to lose weight and improve your health at the same time.
+- No, if your goal is to lose weight and improve your health.

-- No, if you want to lose weight and keep it off naturally by improving your healthy eating habits.
+- No, if you want to keep weight off naturally by improving your eating habits.

 The choice is YOURS!